-Attributes: AMST Struct & Instit Elective, Social Sciences, Writing in the Discipline 220 Topics in Africana Studies Selected topics in Africana Studies at the intermediate level.
+Attributes: AMST Struct & Instit Elective, Social Sciences, Writing in the Discipline Selected topics in Africana Studies at the intermediate level.
 The subject matter will vary from year to year dependent upon the interests of core and contributing Africana Studies faculty as well as the needs and interests of students.
 Topics may include the Atlantic Slave Trade and Africans in the Making of the Atlantic World, Major African American Writers, Caribbean Diasporic Identities, among others.
 Prerequisite dependent upon topic.